Enriques surfaces with normal K3-like coverings: Geometric interpretation of the Tate Algorithm

 This is one of the simplest cases of Wagreich's classification of elliptic double points \cite{Wagreich 1970}, Theorem 3.5.
 It belongs to the family of elliptic double points, whose exceptional divisors are symbolically described by Wagreich in the following way:

-Here chain of length $k\geq 0$ to the right consists of $(-2)$-curves.
+Here the chain of length $k\geq 0$ to the right consists of $(-2)$-curves.
 Our singularity is the special case $k=0$.
 We simply say that it is the \emph{elliptic singularity obtained by contracting a cuspidal $(-1)$-curve}.
-One also describe it in terms of the minimal good resolution, where the exceptional divisor has simple normal crossings.
-It is obtained from the minimal resolution $S$ by three further blowing-ups, such that $E$ has four irreducible components, which are smooth rational curves.
-The dual graph has the form
+One may also describe it in terms of the minimal good resolution, where the exceptional divisor has simple normal crossings.
+This is obtained from the minimal resolution $S$ by three further blowing-ups, such that $E$ has four irreducible components, which are smooth rational curves.
+The dual graph takes the following form: